asimsek/CERNComputingAccount/README.md

 HFRecHitCollection = cms.InputTag("hfreco"),
 ```

-Now, Let's run and see the results as we did before with the `root -l Results2018.root`command and using `TBrowser b`.
+Now, Let's run with the following command line and see the results as we did before with the `root -l Results2018.root`command and using `TBrowser b`.

 ```bash